 < Background > In the communication COM (2001)582, the European Commission referred to its intention to extend the scope of the Merger Directive to tax on the transfer of real estates.
 The amendments to the Directive (2005/19/EC), however, do not include provisions related to this issue.
 By extending the scope of the Directive to the transfer of real estates and other intangible assets in reorganisation, companies could reduce the cost of reorganisation and increase competitiveness.
 The Merger Directive (90/434/EEC) provides for the deferral of corporate tax in the qualified cross-border restructuring of business.
 In certain EU Member States, companies are required to hold shares that they have received in exchange of contributed assets for a number of years even if those holding companies cease to function as an operating company.
 There appears to be no ground in the Directive to support such measures.
 In addition to the cost of maintaining these empty companies, it increases the risk of double taxation.
 Dividends paid by the subsidiaries do not qualify for Japanese foreign dividend exclusion for the portion distributed through the empty holding company if the shareholding of Japanese parent in it is below 25%.
-15.3 The fundamental reforms of VAT regime under consideration The BRT welcomes the strategy of the European Commission to fundamentally revise the VAT system and to establish a simpler, more efficient and robust VAT system tailored to the single market as described in Com (2011) 851.
-The BRT hopes that the new regime will be realised swiftly and in such a way that a business group could easily and cost effectively centralise VAT administration in the EU. < Recent Progress > Some progress albeit limited has been seen for this recommendation. < Background > Many Japanese companies are implementing integration and rationalisation of their European business organisation in order to remain competitive in the Single Market.
+17.3 The fundamental reforms of VAT regime under consideration The BRT welcomes the strategy of the European Commission to fundamentally revise the VAT system and to establish a simpler, more efficient and robust VAT system tailored to the single market as described in Com (2011) 851.
+The BRT also welcomes the publication by the Commission of options for simpler and more robust future VAT regime.
+The BRT hopes that the new regime will be realised swiftly and in such a way that a business group could easily and cost effectively centralise VAT administration in the EU. < Recent Progress > Some progress albeit limited has been seen for this recommendation.

+< Background > Many Japanese companies are implementing integration and rationalisation of their European business organisation in order to remain competitive in the Single Market.
 Accounting functions including VAT administration are often targeted for centralisation with the aim of reducing overall costs and increasing efficiency.
 Although the VAT system in the EU is a common system, in reality, differences among Member States are significant mainly due to derogations.
 Presently, therefore, the centralisation of VAT administration carries a high financial risk.
 For example, if centralised accounting staff with limited country specific knowledge makes a mistake in a repetitive transaction, the accumulated amount that should be rectified could become high over a relatively short period.
 In addition, a penalty may be imposed.
 To avoid such a high risk, businesses have to either leave accounting staff in local operations or employ a number of accounting staff with country specific knowledge in a central location.
 In either case, cost-effective centralisation of accounting functions is unlikely to be realised.
-WP-A / # 16 / J to E Company Law / Corporate social responsibility 16.1 Conflict minerals <Recommendations> The BRT acknowledges that the proposal for a Regulation has taken up certain feedback from businesses such as promoting internationally recognised frameworks, taking a voluntary approach of self-certification and publication of a list of responsible smelters and refiners.
-The BRT recognises that, although self-certification by responsible importers is voluntary, administrative burden will be substantial for responsible importers that choose to self-certify.
-The BRT suggests that administrative burden should be reduced as much as possible in order to facilitate the take up of self-certification.
-Concerning Incentives laid down in the Joint Communication, the BRT requests a clarification on the definition of equivalence to the OECD Due Diligence Guidance in terms of Procurement and on the benefits and duties of a company that signs the Letter of Intent as to industry commitments.
-The BRT also requests good internal coordination in implementing Procurement Incentives. <Recent progress> This is a new recommendation.
+WP-A / # 18 / J to E Company Law / Corporate social responsibility 18.1 A new strategy on CSR Policy The BRT recommends: